 When I got it home and got it out of the box I pulled the coffee catcher out and looked at the burrs.
 By dialing the coarseness wheel back and forth I could immediately recognize that the space between the two wheels would produce either a ridiculously chunky coarse grind at “E” or an acceptable drip grind at “A”.
 I wanted a better range to get an “espresso” grind.

 If you possess the minimum ability to use a Phillips head screwdriver, small adjustable wrench, and maybe a cordless drill you can adjust this grinder and have the fine grind you want.

 A 3/32 drill bit worked well

 Step By Step Overview

-- Inside the hopper there is three small rubber grommets/plugs covering three screws.
+Inside the hopper, there are three small rubber grommets/plugs covering three screws.
 I was able to easily pop one of them off but had to bust out the cordless drill and extract the other two.
 I lightly pressed the small drill bit and slowly drilled as the grommets extracted on the drill bit.

 These 3 screws must be removed – this is after the little rubber plugs were extracted.

 Next, I removed the top 3 screws as well as the single screw on the underside where the top of the catcher goes.
 It was tricky since I had to get a Phillips hex bit for the cordless and back the screw out with a small adjustable wrench to grip it.
 I had to do it this way since only a very short screwdriver will fit and alas, I didn’t have one that size.